Green tea

-Green tea is a type of tea that is made from Camellia sinensis leaves and buds that have not undergone the same withering and oxidation process which is used to make oolong teas and black teas.
-Green tea originated in China, and since then its production and manufacture has spread to other countries in East Asia.
+Green tea is a type of tea made from the leaves and buds of the Camellia sinensis that have not undergone the withering and oxidation process that creates oolong teas and black teas.
+Green tea originated in China in the late 1st millennium BC, and since then its production and manufacture has spread to other countries in East Asia.

 Several varieties of green tea exist, which differ substantially based on the variety of C. sinensis used, growing conditions, horticultural methods, production processing, and time of harvest.
+While it may slightly lower blood pressure and improve alertness, current scientific evidence does not support most health benefit claims, and excessive intake of green tea extracts can cause liver damage and other side effects.

 History

 Tea consumption has its legendary origins in China during the reign of mythological Emperor Shennong.

-A book written by Lu Yu in 618–907 AD (Tang dynasty), The Classic of Tea (茶經 (chájīng)), is considered important in green tea history.
-The Kissa Yōjōki (喫茶養生記 Book of Tea, lit.
+A book written by Lu Yu in 618–907 AD, The Classic of Tea (茶經 (chájīng)), is considered important in green tea history.
+The Book of Tea (Kissa Yōjōki, lit.
 Record [of] Drinking Tea [for] Nourishing Life), written by Zen priest Eisai in 1211, describes how drinking green tea may affect five vital organs, the shapes of tea plants, flowers and leaves, and how to grow and process tea leaves.